The DTAP stage and setting properties

 In the previous sections Frank!Runner and Apache Tomcat, you learned how to get the Frank!Framework running.
 This section and the next are about fine-tuning the Frank!Framework.
 The details of your application server are not so important anymore; you can read this section without understanding the previous.

 As a system administrator, you should understand the life cycle of a Frank config.
 During this life cycle, a Frank is deployed on different instances of the Frank!Framework.
 During its development, the config lives on the development environment (D).
-When the develpers consider releasing, they bring their work to another instance of the Frank!Framework, the test environment (T).
+When the developers consider releasing, they bring their work to another instance of the Frank!Framework, the test environment (T).
 When the tests are successful, the Frank config is released to the customer.
 The customer should do acceptance tests on a dedicate Frank!Framework instance (A).
 Only after acceptance testing succeeds, the work should go to production (P).
 These four letters form the famous DTAP acronym.
-At WeAreFrank! we add a fifth letter, L, the local development computer of a single developer.
+The Frank!Framework uses an extra (fifth) stage: the letter, L, the local development computer of a single developer.

 As a system administrator, you have to set the DTAP stage by setting the system property